 - Compassion (ED555B) - 30 Credit Points

 ED555B Compassion is the second course in the MSc in Studies in Mindfulness.
-It follows the same teaching approach as the first course.
+The key study theme is the role and importance of compassion within mindfulness.
 ED505B Compassion is unique not only in prioritising the study of compassion but also in developing compassion within mindfulness practice.
-The initial focus is on self-compassion and then opening out to others.
-The practice of compassion is contextualised within a wider focus on loving-kindness, joy, and equanimity.
-The module draws on insights from evolutionary psychology, neuroscience and Buddhism.
+Specific topics include evolutionary psychology, our compassionate nature and ‘the undercurrent and the observer’.

 - Year 2